-A Discharge of Mechanic’s Lien Bond allows property owners to do with their property what they would if a lien was not present: sell the property, get further remodeling done, etc. In a way, it works as an extension of credit.
-The bond proves that the property owner has sufficient funds to pay the people involved.
+A Discharge of Mechanic’s Lien Bond allows property owners to do with their property as they wish, as if the lien were not present.
+This includes selling the property, getting further remodeling done, etc.

 The word discharge can cause some confusion.
 A Discharge of Mechanic’s Lien Bond does not extinguish the mechanic’s lien entirely.
 It discharges the lien from the property and attaches it to the bond.

 Once you file a Discharge of Mechanic’s Lien Bond, the lien is attached to the bond.
 When this happens, the lien will have to be discharged from the bond before it goes away entirely.